Honpg/Deep-Learing/README.md

 **Training**: The model is compiled using the Mean Squared Error (MSE) loss function and the Adam optimizer.
 Training is conducted with early stopping based on validation loss to avoid overfitting.

-**Evaluation**: The model's performance is evaluated using metrics such as Root Mean Squared Error (RMSE), providing a quantitative measure of the model's accuracy.
+**Evaluation**: Performance evaluation metrics including MAE, RMSE, R score, FSD, and NSE, providing a quantitative measure of the model's accuracy.

 ## Visualization